 Question: Why did ABC feel the need to atone?
 Answer: Because it veered from liberal orthodoxy.

 The Politico newspaper recently acknowledged the obvious point that the nation's political press is deeply intoxicated at the thought of President Obama, and sometimes needs "detox" after being on the trail with him.
 But they also noted that the press in this political cycle is more sensitive to the New Media -- the hard-left bloggers from the Huffington Post to Keith Olbermann, who often comes across as either the script reader for Media Matters or the anchor of Daily Kos TV.

 These forces once again are proving that the media don't mind being seen as unfair to their reactionary enemies, but are sickened at the thought of being unfair to their progressive friends.

 The left has watched conservatives make a national issue of the media's liberal bias, and they see the surveys that show overwhelming national sympathy for this concern.
 So they decided to get organized and started complaining about how conservative and Republican-enabling the media are -- no matter how ridiculous this argument sounds.
-Their platform is unequivocal: You can never be enough of a Democratic Party man for the left.
-You have to prove your loyalty with in-kind contributions in each news cycle.
+Their platform is unequivocal: You can never be

 Seeing the storm of response underlines one obvious fact.
 Liberals are censorious.
 They expect the liberal media to dwell only on matters that advance the liberal agenda.
 Any issue that challenges liberal orthodoxy, or in any way might paint a liberal in a negative light becomes a "phony" issue, and bringing those up is embarrassingly unprofessional.
 Any hostile question is an egregious naked pyramid of surrender to Republican talking points.